By Marianne Hillhouse

 ASK ‘WHAT IF’ AND FORECAST FUTURE RESULTS

 So what if you remodel?
 Refurbish?
 Redesign?
-If you make specific changes to your station, what volumetric return can you expect as a result of those changes?
+If you make specific changes to your station, what return on fuel volume or c-store sales can you expect as a result of those changes?
 There’s only one way to forecast the future success of the changes you’re thinking about: a Single Site Analysis from Kalibrate.
 Our scenario-driven process was designed to give retailers a cost-effective way to explore multiple “what if” scenarios to bridge the distance between where their performance is today and where they want to be in the future.